LandRegistry-Attic/cases-api/README.md

 Then to push feature file to relish type: relish push LRCasework/cases-api

-You will be prompted to enter your email address and password you used to set up your relish account
+You will be prompted to enter the email address and password used to set up your relish account
 ```